Next: T Tauri Stars

 The energy source of the stellar IR radiation is thought to be maintained by the accretion energy.

-That is, since the gravitational potential energy at the surface of a protostar with a radius and a mass is equal to
+That is, since the gravitational potential energy at the surface of a protostar with a radius and a mass

 , the kinetic energy of the gas accreting on the stellar surface is approximately equal to .